operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 This guide will cover the default case of a single group API.

-## Create a new API and Controller
+## Creating a new API and Controller

 Create a new Custom Resource Definition(CRD) API with group `cache` version `v1alpha1` and Kind Memcached.
 When prompted, enter yes `y` for creating both the resource and controller.